 If you’ve ever received a high medical bill for what you thought would be a relatively straightforward office visit, you’ve probably become acquainted with your health insurance deductible.

 While we’re used to deductibles when it comes to automotive or home insurance, health insurance deductibles can leave many of us scratching our heads…or feeling frustrated by the high cost of our bills.

-Know your deductible amount.
+1. Know your deductible amount

 Your deductible is the dollar amount you must pay out-of-pocket for certain covered services before your health insurance begins paying for your care.
 This may include services like in-office visits and lab tests, so it’s a good idea to check with your insurance to learn how much your deductible is and what services apply to it.

 Every year, your deductible amount resets to zero.
 Until you’ve spent enough on healthcare costs to hit that amount, you’ll likely find your medical bills to be higher since you’re paying a larger portion of them.
 For instance, if you have a $500 deductible, you’ll need to pay that amount out-of-pocket before your insurance will start paying for your care.
-At that point, you’ll likely just be responsible for your coinsurance or copayment.

-Find out what applies to your deductible.
+2. Find out what applies to your deductible

 Educate yourself about your plan before getting care so you’re not surprised if something is applied to your deductible instead of being covered.
 For example, if you have an office visit at One Medical, you may only be responsible for a copay, or–depending on your deductible–you may owe more.